Peterculter

 Peterculter /ˌpiːtərˈkuːtər/, also known as Culter, is an outer suburb of Aberdeen, Scotland, about 8 mi from the city centre.
 It lies on the north bank of the River Dee, at its confluence with the Culter Burn.
-Following the 1996 Scottish council boundary changes it became part of the Lower Deeside ward in the Aberdeen City council area.
-As of the 2022 census, Peterculter had a population of 4,359.
+Following the 1996 Scottish council boundary changes, it became part of the Lower Deeside ward in the Aberdeen City council area.
+As of the 2022 census, it had a population of 4,359.

 History

 About 1 mi south west of Peterculter is the site of the Roman marching camp at Normandykes.

 King William the Lion bestowed the church of Kulter, "iuxta Abirdene", upon the Abbey and monks of St Mary of Kelso, about 1165–1199.
 The gift was afterwards confirmed by Mathew, Bishop of Aberdeen, within whose diocese the church sat.

 Alan of Soltre, chaplain, who had probably been an ecclesiastic of the hospital, or monastery of Soutra, in Lothian, was presented by the Abbot of Kelso, to the vicarage of the church of Culter, 1239–1240.

 In 1287–1288, an agreement was made between the Abbot and Convent of Kelso and the brotherhood of the Knights of Jerusalem, regarding the Templars' lands of Blairs and Kincolsi (Kincousie, now Kincaussie), on the south side of the Dee, by which a chapel, built by the Templars at their house of Culter, was recognised as a church, with parochial rights, for the inhabitants of the said lands.
 It was this agreement that changed the existing parish of Culter into two separate parishes with two separate names, the other being Maryculter.